Rudolph the Red-Nosed Reindeer (TV special): Voice cast

 Most of the characters were portrayed by Canadian actors recorded at RCA Studios at 225 Mutual Street in Toronto under the supervision of Bernard Cowan.
 The recording sessions lasted for two days, which was followed by a session in New York City to polish the songs.
 Rankin and Bass chose Canadian voice actors for two reasons.
 First, while the last radio dramas in the United States had ended production a few years previously, many were still being produced in Canada, giving the producers a large talent pool to choose from.
 CBC was large enough to enable American workers, such as Rankin and Bass, to get their shows done in Toronto.
 Second, Rankin and Bass were taking loans from friends to bankroll and chose Toronto's Crawley Films to financially stretch out 130 short episodes of Tales of the Wizard of Oz, which made the Canadian labor costs cheaper.
 Billie Mae Richards, who provided the voice of Rudolph, reprised the role for Rudolph's Shiny New Year and Rudolph and Frosty's Christmas in July.

 Sam the Snowman was originally voiced by Larry D. Mann, but it was later decided that Burl Ives would voice him.
 Ives was hired to appease NBC and its sponsor General Electric.
 This was Rankin/Bass's marketing strategy to employ a bigger celebrity, which would later happen in other specials, such as Jimmy Durante in Frosty the Snowman and Fred Astaire in Santa Claus Is Comin' to Town.
 In the original production, Billie Mae Richards, who voiced Rudolph, was credited under the name of her husband, Billy Richards, since Rankin and Bass did not want to disclose that a woman had done the part.

 Designs and animation

+Puppets from the film on display at the Center for Puppetry Arts.

 The figures were designed by continuity designer Antony Peters in the United States.
 Peters' name is also misspelled in all prints of the special since 1965.
 The company's trademark stop motion animation process, known as "Animagic", was filmed at MOM Productions in Tokyo with supervision by Tadahito Mochinaga and associate direction by Kizo Nagashima.
 Besides Rudolph, Mochinaga and the rest of the Japanese puppet animation staff are also known for their partnership with Rankin/Bass on their other Animagic productions almost throughout the 1960s, from The New Adventures of Pinocchio, to Willy McBean and his Magic Machine, to The Daydreamer and Mad Monster Party?

 Each "Animagic" figure cost $5,000 to make, including Rudolph and Santa.